mysteryson34/rpi3-gaps/README.md

 		gaps inner 20
 		gaps outer 20

 At this point, i3-gaps is installed.
+Use raspi-config while logged in as 'agent' to set the boot options to *Console autologin* and restart.
 Everything from here on is in regards to my own personal method of customizing the user interface.